 Rolling elements are usually made from 100Cr6 steel with a surface hardness of 63 Hrc.
 Ceramics can be used.

 The load capacity of a slewing ring is dependant on a number of factors including

 - Size, style and number of rolling elements

 - The contact parameters of the rolling elements

 On a typical load curve, axial loads are plotted along the X-axis, and moment loads are plotted up the Y-axis.
 Any combination of axial, radial and moment loads can be combined to create an “equivalent axial and radial load”.
 This calculation is best left to the experts!
 In general terms, the further under the load curve you "equivalent loads" plot, the longer service life your unit will offer.
 Knowledge of the load cycle enables us to estimate the ultimate service life of the unit.

-This specific load curve shows the maximum dynamic capacity, as well as a lesser capcity curve that already incorporates a safety factory of 25%.
 Not all manufacturers curves are calculated in the same way and thus cross brand comparison of load curves is not always completely valid.